Current status of this position: accepting applications

 NOTE: All successful candidates will be required to submit a criminal history background check, or similar, for all countries that they have worked in, as a condition of employment.

 We will give preference to candidates with the following kinds of experience.

-- Experience teaching Japanese
+- Experience teaching at the high school level

 - Experience teaching at an international school, or in a multicultural environment.

-- Experience teaching non-native speakers of Japanese.
+- Experience teaching non-native speakers of English.